Leinster Schools Junior Cup: Records

-In the 1977 JCT Final at Lansdowne Road, Terenure were trailing Blackrock by 10 points to 9 points at the stroke of full time when they were awarded a penalty from inside their own half, directly in front of the posts.
-Up stepped their out-half, who converted the 60 yards (55 metre) penalty to win the cup.
+In the 1977 JCT Final at Lansdowne Road, Terenure were trailing Blackrock by 10 points to 9 points at the end of full time when they were awarded a penalty inside their own half, directly in front of the posts.
+Their out-half converted the 60 yards (55 metre) penalty to win the cup.

-The 1988 final was the third and last time that no Dublin based school was represented in the final (Pres Bray V Clongowes).
+The 1988 final was the third and last time that no Dublin-based school was represented in the final (Pres Bray V Clongowes).
 The other two occasions were 1939 (Roscrea V Newbridge) and 1947 (Clongowes V Newbridge).

-In the 2002 final, Castleknock College looked to have ended a 36-year wait for their 9th Junior title, leading St Michael's 6-0 until the last play of the match.
-Instead, a converted try under the posts secured the south Dublin school their second title.

-St Michael's has the distinction of being runners up in five finals in a row (2007-2011), losing out to two great Terenure sides back to back (09-10) they were eventual winners in their 6th final in a row in 2012.
+St Michael's has the distinction of being runners-up in five finals in a row (2007-2011), losing to two Terenure sides back to back (2009 and 2010).
+St Michael's were eventual winners in the 6th final in a row in which they had participated, in 2012.

-In 2018 St Mary's College once again lost a JCT final to its sister school Blackrock College.
+In 2018 St Mary's College once again lost a JCT final to Blackrock College.
 St Mary's College have never managed to defeat Blackrock College in either a JCT or SCT final, losing out on four occasions in both competitions.

 In 2020 the final between Newbridge College and Blackrock College was not played due to the COVID-19 outbreak.
 The IRFU declared the titled shared for the first time and as a result Newbridge won the Double as they also shared the Senior title.

 In 2021 the competition was delayed until September due to the ongoing COVID-19 outbreak.
 Newbridge College triumphed over Blackrock College in the final 19-15, winning their 3rd ever Junior Cup.

 In 2022 the competition resumed its normal schedule.
 Cistercian College Roscrea made their first Junior Cup Final in 82 years (last appearance was 1940).
-Unfortunately, they lost out to St. Michael's College 26-19.
+They lost out to St. Michael's College 26-19.

+In 2023 both semi-finals ended in draws and were replayed.
+In the replays, Blackrock College beat Terenure College 11-7 and St Michaels College beat Belvedere College 22-14.
+Blackrock and St Michaels then went on to play one of the highest standard matches the jct had ever seen with Blackrock prevailing in the end.

+In 2024 St Mary's College beat Terrenure College 10-8, winning their 7th Junior Cup and first Junior Cup title in 27 years.

+In 2025 Castleknock College reached their first Junior Cup Final in 23 years by beating a fancied Blackrock College side by 15-14 in the semi final.
+Their last JCT Cup win of their 8 to date was 59 years ago in 1966.
+The final was won by St Michael's College in an emphatic fashion by a record score of 72 points to nil.